UrbanaChampaignUseR/UrbanaChampaignUseR.github.io/content/about.md

 and cultivate the usage of _R_ at the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu).

+## Mission Statement

+The mission of the Urbana-Champaign UseR (UC-UR) group is to foster a constructive and collaborative environment for users and developers of the _R_ language.
+We seek to faciliate the free exchange of ideas, developments, and best practices surrounding _R_ in the Urbana-Champaign area and to the greater _R_ community at large.
+Everyone who is interested in _R_ should gain newfound knowledge by attending.

 ## Sponsorship

 The group is being sponsored by a [vector-level User Group grant](https://www.r-consortium.org/projects/r-user-group-support-program) from the [R Consortium](https://www.r-consortium.org/).